-For the purposes of this note, the Council considers materiality as £1,336,000, based on 2% of prior year gross service expenditure.
+For the purposes of this note, the Council considers materiality as £1,438,000, based on 2% of prior year gross service expenditure.
 Where material items are not disclosed on the face of the Comprehensive Income and Expenditure Statement, the nature and amount of these items would be separately disclosed.
-For 2023/24 the there are no material items that are not disclosed in other notes.
+For 2024/25 there are no material items that are not disclosed in other notes.